NijiDigital/poesie/README.md

-    -c, --context PATH               Path of the *.json file to generate for contexts -d, --date                       Generate the current date in file headers -s, --subst FILE                 Path to a YAML file listing all text substitutions -h, --help                       Show this message
+    -c, --context PATH               Path of the *.json file to generate for contexts -d, --date                       Generate the current date in file headers -s, --subst FILE                 Path to a YAML file listing all text substitutions -g, --tags TAGS                  Comma separated list of tags used to filter extracted terms -h, --help                       Show this message
     -v, --version                    Show version
 ```